stephenh/stephenh.github.com/data-binding-review.markdown

     }
 </pre>

-When the form rendered itself, the text boxes would use OGNL to evaluate the `employee.firstName` String against the page object, e.g. `page.employee.getFirstName()`.
-This value would then be included in the rendered HTML.
+When the form renders itself, the text boxes use OGNL to evaluate the `employee.firstName` String against the page object, e.g. `page.employee.getFirstName()`.
+This value is included in the rendered HTML.

-And then when the form post happened, the text boxes would again use OGNL to evaluate `employee.firstName = formFieldValue`, e.g. `page.employee.setFirstName(formFieldValue)`.
-The posted value would then be set back into the domain object.
+When a form POST happens, the text boxes again use OGNL to evaluate `employee.firstName = formFieldValue`, e.g. `page.employee.setFirstName(formFieldValue)`.
+The posted value is then set back into the domain object.

-OGNL also lets you introspect the property types (e.g. the `Binding.getType` method), so basic type conversion could take place if the incoming form String value needed to be, say, a `java.util.Date`.
+OGNL also lets you introspect the property types (e.g. equivalent to the `Binding.getType` method), so basic type conversion can take place if the incoming form String value needs to be, say, a `java.util.Date`.

 OGNL can also handle tables well.
 In the above `EmployeePage`, each OGNL string was evaluated against the current page object.
 But OGNL strings can also be evaluated against each object in a collection, e.g.: